 Enter the Matrix

 That brings us to one of the main draws to Craft: a feature called Matrix fields.
-The CMS lets you create Matrix fields made up of custom blocks that authors can pick and choose while creating content.
+The CMS lets you create fields made up of custom blocks that authors can pick and choose while creating content.

 In other words, Matrix fields give authors the flexibility to create engaging, varied pages with a high degree of control over how content is input into the CMS.